 Romans 8 makes that clear.
 “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.”

 “A glory.”
 Reward is coming.
 It’s coming.
 So God, we pray, help us to keep our eyes fixed on your promises and the hope of reward, the hope of glory to come when we walk through suffering.
 Even in this world, God, to trust that you’re working in ways we don’t even see for good, in our lives, in others’ lives that we may meet and encounter and see, or we may not.
 May be totally unknown to us.
-God, we trust you’re doing good things and there’s reward happening even around us or in us as we walk through suffering.
+God, we trust you’re doing good things.
+There’s reward happening even around us or in us as we walk through suffering.

-Job 7:2–3 Leads Us to Ask God to Guard Us
+Led to Ask God to Guard Us

-Oh, God, guard us from thinking that our suffering is the end, when we know, based on your whole word, that our suffering is not the end, that you’re doing all kinds of good things in and through and around our suffering, even, and that ultimately, glory is coming for all who trust in you, so help us, oh, God, help us to trust in you and even as we pray that, in Jesus’ name, we pray that knowing you are infinitely trustworthy.
+Oh, God, guard us from thinking that our suffering is the end.
+When we know, based on your whole word.
+That our suffering is not the end.
+That you’re doing all kinds of good things in and through and around our suffering.
+Even, and that ultimately, glory is coming for all who trust in you.
+So help us, oh, God, help us to trust in you and even as we pray that.
+In Jesus’ name, we pray that knowing you are infinitely trustworthy.

 Jesus, you died on the cross for our sins.
 You’ve risen from the grave.
 God, you’ve restored us to a relationship with God.
 You’ve given us this hope of glory, so yes, we trust in you, oh, God, in Jesus’ name.
 Amen.